chokevin8/chokevin8.github.io/_pages/about.md

 such as H&E images and RNA-Seq data to study problems in the field of biology and medicine, such as cancer diagnosis/genomics.
 <br>
 <br>
 I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University in 2022.
-Currently, I'm pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at the Johns Hopkins University.
-I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/).
-My master's thesis research is about utilizing deep learning image segmentation model(s) in skin H&E images to find new digital biomarkers in aging.
-Please refer to my [resume](/cv/) here for more information, and for details about my projects, please refer to my [projects page](/projects/) as well.
+Currently, I'm pursuing a master's degree of science in engineering (MSE) in Chemical and Biomolecular Engineering at the Johns Hopkins University.
+I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/). **My master's research is about utilizing image segmentation model in skin H&E images to find new digital biomarkers in aging and utilizing generative models to virtually convert different kinds of histological stains.** Please refer to my [resume](/cv/) here for more information, and for details about my projects, please refer to my [projects page](/projects/) as well.
 <br>
 <br>